Jimpats/GettingAndCleaningData/README.md

 ##
 ##Steps to create data sets
-1. Download the git repo.
+1. Download the git repo from https://github.com/Jimpats/GettingAndCleaningData.git
 2. Set working directory to the directory where run_analysis.R is download from git.
 3. If the Samsung data does not exist in code directory in directory named "UCI HAR Dataset" then script downloads the data from intenet(active internet connection is required in that case).
 3. Execute `run_analysis.R`